ScaleIT-Org/workshop-app-prototyping/README.md

 ![](https://github.com/ScaleIT-Org/workshop-app-prototyping/raw/master/images/completed_kit_2.jpg)

-## Materialien
+## Materials

-Liste der Komponenten (wie bei Kochbücher).
+List of components (as cooking recipes).

-Wenn man einen Workshop machen will mit 6 Personen (2 Gruppen a 3 Personen), dann muss man folgendes ausdrucken und bereitstellen:
+If you want to do a workshop with 6 people, we recommend to divide into two groups of three persons.

-Pro Gruppe:
+For each group you have to provide the following:

-* 1x Pappkarton A1
+* 1x cardboard box (size: A1)
-* 1x Tipp-Ex, 1x Tesa Maus Klebroller
+* 1x Tipp-Ex, 1x Tesa gluing mouse
-* Edding Office Liner or equivalent drawing pen (1x pro Person in der Gruppe) black
+* 3x Edding Office Liner or equivalent drawing pen in black
-* 3x Edding Office Liner or equivalent drawing pen in unterschiedlichen Farben
+* 3x Edding Office Liner or equivalent drawing pen in different colour
-* 1x Highlighter in 1 Farbe
+* 1x Highlighter
-* Marker Schwarz (1x pro Person)
+* 3x Marker Black
-* 1x Roter Marker
+* 1x red marker
-* 1x Schere
+* 1x pair of scissors
-* 1x Recycling Schale
+* 1x recycling bowl

-* 1x Prototyping Materials.pptx ausdrucken
+For each group you have to print the following:
-* 2 Blatt Weisses Papier
+* 1x Prototyping Materials.pptx

-* 2 Transparente A4 Blätter (z.B.
-Overhead Folien)
+Additional material:

-Zusatzmaterial:
+* 2x white paper A4 sheets
-* 1x Extra Schere pro Gruppe
+* 2x transparent A4 sheets (for example overhead transparencies)
-* 1x als Reserve alles was eine Gruppe bräuchte
+* 1x extra pair of scissors per group
-* 2-3x UI Folien (Section UI aus Prototyping Materials.pptx) drucken zum Austeilen auf Anfrage
+* 1x reserve total Prototyping Kit including the material

-## Workshop Ablaufplan
+* 2x printed User-Interface-slides from UI-Section of Prototyping Materials.pptx.
+For on request distribution

-Rollen, Maschinen, Szenario => Digitalisieren + Verbessern Was ist das tolle and der App?
+## Workshop Schedule

-Painpoints?
+Roles, Machines, Scenario --> Digitalize & Improve What are the great things about the app?
+What are the pain points?

 ------------------------